Brightspace/d2l-galen-utils/README.md

 ## Verbose Usage

-### localBrowserFactory
+### LocalBrowserFactory

-`localBrowserFactory` is a factory used to instantiate a local browser for tests.
+`LocalBrowserFactory` is a factory used to instantiate a local browser for tests.

-The result is an object with `driver` and `reportStatus` properties.
+The result is an object with `create` and `reportStatus` methods.

 To use the factory, `load(node_modules/d2l-galen-utils/galen/local-browser-factory.js)` or use the `d2l-galen` command, which includes it.

 ### sauceBrowserFactory

-`sauceBrowserFactory` is a factory used to instantiate a sauce browser for tests.
+`SauceBrowserFactory` is a factory used to instantiate a sauce browser for tests.

-The result is an object with `driver` and `reportStatus` properties.
+The result is an object with `create` and `reportStatus` methods.

 To use the factory, `load(node_modules/d2l-galen-utils/galen/sauce-browser-factory.js)` or use the `d2l-galen` command, which includes it.